uber/rides-android-sdk/samples/login-with-auth-code-demo/README.md

 Here are the main components of the app -

-- `AuthUriAssembler` - to assemble the a launch uri which would launch an Uber app (rides or eats) if installed or a browser app otherwise
+- `AuthUriAssembler` - to assemble the a launch uri which would launch an Uber app (rides, eats or driver) if installed or a browser app otherwise
 - `PkceUtil` - Generates code challenge and code verifier pair
 - `AuthService` - A retrofit service which sends request to token endpoint